jthurm11/iot-real-time-scheduler-evaluation/README.md

 * **Phase 2: Performance Degradation Baseline**
     * **Milestone:** Successful demonstration of network congestion and performance degradation.
-    * **Activities:** Introduce network congestion on the Ethernet link and record the resulting control quality degradation.
+    * **Activities:** Introduce network congestion on the **Wi-Fi** link and record the resulting control quality degradation.
 This establishes our baseline for performance.

 * **Phase 3: Real-Time Scheduler Evaluation**
     * **Milestone:** Implementation of the real-time traffic scheduler and collection of performance data.